LebJe/TOMLKit/README.md

 To create a empty `TOMLArray`, use the `TOMLArray.init` initializer.

-To create a `TOMLarray` with values, use one of the below methods:
+To create a `TOMLArray` with values, use one of the below methods:

 ```swift
 let array = TOMLArray(